WalletWasabi/WasabiDoc/docs/FAQ/FAQ-GeneralBitcoinPrivacy.md

 ### What is a CoinJoin Sudoku?

 CoinJoin Sudoku is a type of intra-transaction analysis attack on CoinJoin transactions that aims to link inputs and outputs together based on their combinatorial sums.
+You can read more about CoinJoin Sudoku [here](https://www.coinjoinsudoku.com/advisory/).
 :::